Anedjib: Reign

 Stone vessel inscriptions record that Adjib commemorated a first and even a second Heb Sed (a throne jubilee), a feast that was celebrated the first time after 30 years of a king's reign, after which it was repeated every third or fourth year.
+Initially, it was thought that Adjib had perhaps co-ruled with his father and/or succeeded at a late age, in order to account for these implausible Sed festivals.
 But recent investigations suggest that every object showing the Hebsed and Adjib's name together were removed from king Den's tomb.
 It would seem that Adjib had simply erased and replaced Den's name with his own.
 This is seen by egyptologists and historians as evidence that Adjib never celebrated a Hebsed and thus his reign was relatively short.
 Egyptologists such as Nicolas Grimal and Wolfgang Helck assume that Adjib, as Den's son and rightful heir to the throne, may have been quite old when he ascended the Egyptian throne.
 Helck additionally points to an unusual feature; All Hebsed pictures of Adjib show the notation Qesen ("calamity") written on the stairways of the Hebsed pavilion.
 Possibly the end of Adjib's reign was a violent one.